 Image Source: Copyblogger

 John Jantsch wrote 7 guest posts – not an overly large amount of posts.
 Using his connections, he managed to get the book on some of the major marketing blogs like Copyblogger, Brian Solis, Convince and Convert and others.
 In most cases, he simply mentioned the book in his author bio.
+Getting your book (or product) mentioned on another person’s blog also helps to grow your credibility.

 5. Silvio Porcellana – Guest Blogging for SEO